Barkalow/d3LWC/README.md

 Currently only the Treemap is configured to use live data, the other charting types display sample data correctly but the backend is still needing built.

+**As previously mentioned, only the treemap works with dynamic data at the moment, the others just return a set of sample data.**

 Improvements needed:
 * General code cleanup
 * Refactoring in some areas